-Figure 3 HSECLK/LSECLK Clock Source Hardware Configuration
+Figure 5 HSECLK/LSECLK Clock Source Hardware Configuration

-In order to reduce the distortion of clock output and shorten the start-up stabilization time, the crystal/ceramic resonator and load capacitor must be as close to the oscillator pin as possible.
-The value of load capacitance ( $C{L1}$ , $C{L2}$ ) must be adjusted according to the selected oscillator.
+- (1) Adjust the value of load capacitance (CL1, Cl2) according to the selected oscillator. - (2) In order to reduce the distortion of clock output and shorten the startup stabilization time, the crystal/ceramic resonator and load capacitor must be as close to the oscillator pin as possible.

-5.3.1.1 HSECLK high-speed external clock signal
+6.3.1.1 HSECLK high-speed external clock signal